b2io/handbook/day-to-day.md

 ### Expensing Items

 As an employee of Base Two, _you are not required to make any work-related purchases with your own money_.
-However, if you'd like to order something and expense it, feel free to follow these instructions:
+However, if you'd like to order something and expense it, follow these instructions.

+_**Note:** Expenses should be submitted within two weeks so that we can better track our cash flow._

 1. Go to the [expenses tab in Harvest](https://b2io.slack.com/archives/C904HLD5L/p1517848681000679)
 2. Click "New Expense"